skyssolutions/lynxchan/src/be/Readme.md

 * `archiveThreshold`(Number): if set, threads with at least this many replies will be automatically archived instead of being pruned.
 * `maxBoardBanners`(Number): maximum amount of banners that boards are allowed to have.
 Defaults to 16.
 * `stripExif`(Boolean): if set, will remove exit data from files using exiftool.
+* `diskMedia`(Boolean): if set, media files and thumbs will be stored in disk instead of the database.

 `db.json`: contains database connection information.
 * `address`: address of the database.